Dreaker75/re-emerald/info_hub/POKEMON_LIST.md

 - Yanma: Safari Zone SouthEast Area/Area 5
 - Qwilfish: Safari Zone SouthEast Area/Area 5 (Super Rod)
 - Larvitar/Pupitar: Meteor Falls in Steven's Cave

+## Legendary Pokemon
+- Mew: Faraway Island (Old Sea Map from the Artist in the Lilycove Museum after earning the Contest Trainer Star)

 ## Swarm Pokemon
 These Pokemon start appearing as regular wild Pokemon after beating the Elite Four (Only 1 family is added to the Wild encounters each day until all of them are added)
 - Caterpie: Route 104